We hope to have Simplified Chinese and Korean versions soon.

 This project was begun in 2014 at the urging of the European Lifelong Guidance Policy Network (ELGPN).
 Familiar with the confusion caused by dealing with a variety of countries that understand English words slightly differently, they advised us that this should be one of our early projects.
 In 2017, the project was revived by a group or active members willing to put their time into the project.

-The current list contains about 60 terms and phrases which we agreed are used very commonly.
+The current list contains over 100 terms and phrases which we agreed are used very commonly.
 It probably needs to double in size because there are many other words and phrases that we also use frequently.
 This list was created by volunteers from English-speaking countries, and heavily based on selections from the ELGPN glossary.
 It needs to be expanded to include words APCDA members use most frequently in English.

 In the process of building the English Version of the Glossary, we found many terms that had different meanings for English speakers.
 For example, “Career.”
 Based on the normal translation of “Career” in Chinese, we learned that our colleagues with a Chinese cultural background strongly disagreed with those with other backgrounds on the correct definition of “Career.”
 We learned that the person called a “Guidance Counselor” in India is called a “School Counselor” in the USA.
 A “Dropout” in the USA is an “Early School Leaver” in several countries and the age which is considered “early” varies.
 Even a simple phrase like “Work Experience” raised controversy.
 Creating this glossary was a fascinating experience which required compromise and careful use of words to assure that our definitions were not ambiguous.